Recognize any Names of these Influential People?

-I’m utterly amazed by my grandfather’s social network and connections.
+I’m utterly amazed by my grandfather’s social network and connections by the numbers.

 The enclosed data visualization dashboard uses a contemporary analytic tool like Microsoft PowerBI, which can be useful to help analyze data gathered about Zalman’s contacts to gain insight into his influential social network.
 Using new digital techniques to unravel foundational questions about Zalman Unreich On is an ongoing effort.
 The Visualization of this data allows us to better and more immediately grasp his “espionage” network at a high level.